tBTC Signers

 Disclaimer

 Above assumptions and figures should be used cautiously as it is only intended to provide a general sense of the infrastructure costs.
-Each prospective Beta Staker node operator should conduct their own estimates based on their individual circumstances.
+Each prospective Signer node operator should conduct their own estimates based on their individual circumstances.

-Last but not least, the presented estimate refers only to the infrastructure-related costs of operating a tBTC node.
-This estimate DOES NOT include human operational costs or costs associated with operating other Threshold applications such as PRE/TACo.
-Each Beta Staker operator must include this overhead when making their own estimates.
+Last but not least, the presented estimate refers only to the infrastructure-related costs of operating a tBTC Signer node.
+This estimate DOES NOT include human operational costs.
+Each Signer must include this overhead when making their own estimates.

 Last updated